RESEARCH STARTER

 One could carry out completely analogous structure designs with the one-carbon analog methane or the three-carbon member of the series, propane.
 The latter material is familiar in camp stoves and rural heating.
 Methane and propane should provide new limitations and opportunities relative to ethane.
 Using methane as an example, the introduction of an oxygen atom produces a substance similar to ethyl alcohol.
 Methyl or wood alcohol boils and freezes at its own characteristic temperatures, however, and is a deadly poison.
 Since methyl alcohol has only one carbon, it is impossible to place the second oxygen on a different carbon atom as in ethylene glycol.
 A second oxygen at the single carbon of methyl alcohol produces an entirely new class of compounds.
 The gas formaldehyde, commonly used to preserve tissue, has lost a molecule of hydrogen and now contains a carbon-oxygen double bond.
 A similar observation is made in the case of ethyl alcohol if the second oxygen is introduced at the carbon atom that is partially oxidized.

 With propane, three oxygen atoms may be inserted, one on each carbon atom.
-The produce is glycerine, which finds uses ranging from candy making to high explosives.
+The product is glycerine, which can be derived from propane-based structures through chemical modification and which finds uses ranging from candy making to high explosives.
 Glycerine is also a common constituent of fats and oils, thus having an important role in the complex chemistry of human living cells.

 The elements nitrogen and sulfur are frequently found in chemical combinations analogous to those described for oxygen.
 Because nitrogen has three covalent bonding sites, or four in charged instances, there are more extensive possibilities available for nitrogen.
 The unpleasant odor most people find in fish is the result of simple nitrogen compounds that are similar in structure to the alcohols.
 Many of the most important natural and synthetic pharmaceutical substances contain nitrogen; many also contain sulfur.
 In proteins, nitrogen, oxygen, and sulfur all show their unique chemical properties in forming huge natural polymers and regulating their life-giving functions.